pingcap/tidb-lightning/docs/en_US/02-Deployment.md

 Before importing, you should have deployed the TiDB cluster, with cluster version 2.0.4 or above.
 Using the latest version is highly recommended.

-You may find deployment instructions in the
+You can find deployment instructions in the
 [TiDB Quick Start Guide](https://pingcap.com/docs/QUICKSTART/).

-Download the TiDB Lightning tool set (please choose the one same as the cluster version):
+Download the TiDB Lightning tool set (choose the one same as the cluster version):

 - **v2.1**: https://download.pingcap.org/tidb-lightning-release-2.1-linux-amd64.tar.gz
 - **v2.0**: https://download.pingcap.org/tidb-lightning-release-2.0-linux-amd64.tar.gz